-RBC's analysis continues: "Canada will need to adjust its policies, or risk falling even further behind major economies.
+"Canada will need to adjust its policies, or risk falling even further behind major economies.
 After a decade of investment, we're still not spending enough on clean electricity, which needs \$200 billion in investment by 2035 to meet current green grid goals, and more thereafter to accommodate rapid growth in electricity demand.
 That said, we're much closer to spending enough on green electricity than in any other sector: investment there needs to merely double.
-Spending on electric vehicles (EVs) will need to grow from about \$4 billion to nearly \$22 billion annually while spending on heat pumps to decarbonize buildings will need to grow more than 8 times over current levels."
+Spending on electric vehicles (EVs) will need to grow from about \$4 billion to nearly \$22 billion annually while spending on heat pumps to decarbonize buildings will need to grow more than 8 times over current levels.
+And Canada's heavy industries, including the oil and gas sector, need to break ground on carbon capture facilities."

 Canada's modelling towards 2030 reduction targets will be more robust if undertaken using actual deployment and operational data, rather than hypothetical or projected adoption rates.
-Further, Canada's ability to move policy and programs into finalized regulation, or into a phase of delivery and implementation, will depend on the electric mobility sector's collective capacity to point to on-the-ground projects.
+Further, Canada's ability to move policy and programs into finalized regulation, or into a phase of delivery and implementation, will depend on the electric mobility sector's collective capacity to point to on-theground projects.
 This dialectic of deploying, learning, and scaling must have all of our attention if we are to retain a realistic hope of achieving Canada's 2030 GHG reduction targets, while still enjoying economic growth.

-Canada has the natural resources, the qualified workforce, the universities, the research, and now the will.
+Canada has the natural resources, the qualified workforce, the universities, the research centers... and now, the will.
 That's why we at Electric Mobility Canada support accelerated investments in the EV industry to help Canada fulfill its highest potential as a global leader in this growing sector.

-Electric Mobility Canada recognizes the significant efforts that the Ontario government has recently undertaken to make the province and, by extension, Canada, a global player in the electrification of transport, with many new programs and projects announced to support the acceleration of the EV industry in our country.
-To help Ontario rise to the top with other leaders, EMC proposes the following recommendations ahead of the 2023 Ontario Budget:
+Electric Mobility Canada recognizes the impressive efforts that the federal government has recently undertaken to make Canada a global player, with many new programs and projects announced to support the acceleration of the EV industry in our country.
+To help Canada rise to the top with other leaders, EMC proposes the following recommendations ahead of the 2023 federal budget.